Am I fit enough to race this event?

 Can I change my entry details during registration?

 Could the event be cancelled under any particular circumstances?

 You should be physically fit before attempting any event of this type, and have reasonable experience riding a mountain bike.

-Compared with similar MTB events of 100km or 50km, the Stevens Bikes Husky 100 would be on the 'easier' end of the spectrum, as the course profile is flatter than most other events, and being run in June, the weather is generally much more pleasant for riding long distances.
+Compared with similar MTB events of 100km or 50km, the Stevens Bikes Husky 100 would be on the 'easier' end of the spectrum, as the course profile is flatter than most other events, and being run in February, the weather is generally perfect for riding long distances.

 All competitors race as individuals, however if you wish to ride the entire event, or a portion of it, with a friend is totally up to you.

 As we use electronic timing for the event, the start is self-seeding, meaning that you will start in groups of approximately 60 riders a few minutes apart.
 If you wish to ride with someone, you may start in the same self-seeded group, provided you are racing over the same distance.